-Approved Clinical Trials: A phase I, phase II, phase III, or phase IV clinical trial that is conducted in relation to the prevention, detection, or treatment of cancer or other life-threatening disease or condition and is one of the following:
+Approved Clinical Trial: A phase I, phase II, phase III, or phase IV clinical trial that is conducted in relation to the prevention, detection, or treatment of cancer or other life-threatening disease or condition and is one of the following:

-- 1. a federally funded or approved trial. - 2. a clinically trial conducted under an FDA investigational new drug application. - 3. a drug trial that is exempt from the requirement of an FDA investigational new drug application.
+- a federally funded or approved trial; - a clinical trial conducted under an FDA investigational new drug application; - a drug trial that is exempt from the requirement of an FDA investigational new drug application.

-Routine patient costs for purposes of an Approved Clinical Trial shall mean Covered Services: a) for which benefits are payable absent a clinical trial; b) required solely for providing the experimental or investigative service or monitoring its effect, or preventing complications; and c) needed for reasonable and necessary care arising from the provision of an experimental or investigative service.
+Routine patient costs for purposes of an Approved Clinical Trial shall mean Covered Services: a) for which benefits are payable absent a clinical trial; b) required solely for providing the experimental or investigative service or monitoring its effect, or preventing complications; and c) needed for reasonable and necessary care arising from the provision of an experimental or investigative service, or preventing complications; and c) needed for reasonable and necessary care arising from the provision of an experimental or investigative service.
 Approved Provider: A Licensed practitioner of the healing arts who provides Covered Services within the scope of his or her License or a Licensed or Certified facility or other health care provider, payable according to the terms of the Contract, Nebraska law or pursuant to the direction of BCBSNE.

 Auxiliary Provider: A Certified social worker, psychiatric registered nurse, Certified alcohol and drug abuse counselor or other Approved Provider who is performing Services within his or her scope of practice and who is supervised, and billed for, by a qualified Physician or Licensed Psychologist, or as otherwise permitted by state law.
-Certified Master Social Workers or Certified Professional Counselors performing mental health Services who are not Licensed Mental Health Practitioners are included in this definition.
+Certified master social workers or Certified professional counselors performing mental health Services who are not Licensed Mental Health Practitioners are included in this definition.

-BCBSNE: Blue Cross and Blue Shield of Nebraska
+BCBSNE: Blue Cross and Blue Shield of Nebraska, Inc.

-BlueCard Program: This Blue Cross and Blue Shield Association (BCBSA) program is a collection of policies, provisions and guidelines that enables BCBSNE to process Claims incurred by

-Covered Persons residing or traveling outside its Service Area by utilizing the discounts negotiated by the Host Blue plan and its Contracting Providers.
+BlueCard Program: This Blue Cross and Blue Shield Association (BCBSA) program is a collection of policies, provisions and guidelines that enables BCBSNE to process Claims incurred by Covered Persons residing or traveling outside its Service Area by utilizing the discounts negotiated by the Host Blue plan and its Contracting Providers.